obonaventure/cnp3/book/application/ex-application.rst

 Exercises
 #########

-This section contains several exercices and small challenges about the application layer protocols.
+This section contains several exercises and small challenges about the application layer protocols.

 The Domain Name System
 ======================